themattinthehatt/behavenet/docs/source/installation.rst

 Installation
 ############

 Before you begin, ensure that you have downloaded both Git (for cloning the repository) and `Anaconda <https://www.anaconda.com/distribution/>`_ (for managing the code environment).
+The following steps will show you how to:

+1. Set up a virtual environment using Anaconda
+2. Install the BehaveNet and ssm packages
+3. Store user paths in a local json file
+4. Add dataset metadata to a local json file

 Environment setup
 =================